Telford: Economy

 Unemployment in Telford was still around the 20% mark – nearly double the national average at the time – as late as 1986.
 The Lawson Boom of the next three years saw that figure fall dramatically by the end of the decade, only for it to rise to a similarly high figure again by 1992 as a result of the early 1990s recession.
 In recent years the local economy has matured, the median gross weekly earnings for full-time workers who work in Telford and Wrekin was £563 in 2019 (West Midlands £552.50 and England £591.40).

 Telford has attracted several large IT services companies, including EDS who support the MOD contract from the Euston Park site, as well as a vast array of clients across the world from the Plaza building.
-Also Capgemini and Fujitsu employ a significant number of staff in the area, mainly supporting their governmental client, Her Majesty's Revenue and Customs (HMRC).
+Also Capgemini and Fujitsu employ a significant number of staff in the area, mainly supporting their governmental client, HM Revenue & Customs (HMRC).
 The expansion in these job sectors provided a great asset to Telford's economic recovery after 1992.
 By August 2007, the success story of Telford's economy had seen unemployment shrink to 3.3% – a fraction of its peak 15 years earlier.

 However, the subsequent recession meant that unemployment in the area had risen to 5% by February 2011, although this was still well below the national average.

-The Shropshire Star evening newspaper is based at Ketley.
-There is a free local paper the Telford Journal which is also published by the Shropshire star.
+The Shropshire Star evening newspaper was based in Ketley.
+There is a free local paper the Telford Journal which is also published by the Shropshire Star.
+However, the building was demolished in 2023, and moved to Telford Town Centre.

 There have been job losses, with the movement of 500 Defence Logistics Organisation (DLO) jobs at the MoD base at Sapphire House, Telford town centre, to Bristol.
 The sugar beet factory at Allscott closed in 2007.

 In 2019 a joint venture called Rheinmetall BAE Systems Land installed itself in Telford, not far from Babcock DSG.
 Together they are responsible for the Challenger 2 Life Extension Project.

 Suburbs

-Southside
+South of M54 motorway

 Aqueduct, Brookside, Dawley Bank, Doseley, Hollinswood, Heath Hill, Horsehay, Lawley, Lawley Bank, Lightmoor, Little Dawley, Malinslee, Newdale, Old Park, Overdale, Randlay, Stirchley, Sutton Hill, The Rock, Tweedale, Woodside.

-Northside
+North of M54 motorway

-Arleston, Donnington, Donnington Wood, Hadley, Hartshill, Haybridge, Ketley, Ketley Bank, Ketleybrook, Ketleyhill, Leegomery, Muxton, Priorslee, Priorslee Village, Red Lake, Snedshill, St Georges, Trench, Trench Lock, Wombridge, Wrockwardine Wood.
+Arleston, Donnington, Donnington Wood, Hadley, Hartshill, Haybridge, Ketley, Ketley Bank, Ketleybrook, Ketleyhill, Leegomery, Muxton, Priorslee, Red Lake, Snedshill, St Georges, Trench, Trench Lock, Wombridge, Wrockwardine Wood.

-Surrounding Subtowns & Villages
+Surrounding subtowns and villages

-Blists Hill, Coalbrookdale, Coalport, Dawley, Ironbridge, Jackfield, Madeley, Newport, Oakengates, Wellington (including Admaston, Bratton, Donnerville, Dothill, Haygate, Shawbirch).
+Surrounding subtowns and villages include Blists Hill, Coalbrookdale, Coalport, Dawley, Ironbridge, Jackfield, Madeley, Newport, Oakengates, Wellington, Admaston, Bratton, Dothill and Shawbirch.